-Researcher Dr. Jan Ramer has been selected to give the third annual lecture in The John Glenn Distinguished Lecture Series in Earth and Planetary Sciences at 4:30 p.m. on March 20 in Boyd Science Center Room 343.
-Dr. Ramer’s presentation, “Conservation Medicine Through the Eyes of a Gorilla Doctor,” will provide details of her experiences working in the Madagascar, Rwanda, Uganda and the Democratic Republic of Congo.
-The event is free and open to the public.
+Researcher Dr. Jan Ramer gave the third annual lecture in The John Glenn Distinguished Lecture Series in Earth and Planetary Sciences at 4:30 p.m. on March 20 in Boyd Science Center Room 343.
+Dr. Ramer’s presentation, “Conservation Medicine Through the Eyes of a Gorilla Doctor,” provided details of her experiences working in the Madagascar, Rwanda, Uganda and the Democratic Republic of Congo.

 Dr. Ramer is currently Vice President at The Wilds, a conservation safari park in southeastern Ohio, where she previously served as Director of Conservation Medicine.

 She has served as President of the American Association of Zoological Veterinarians, a member of the International Iguana Foundation board of directors and as Regional Manager for Gorilla Doctors, an organization dedicated to saving the mountain and eastern lowland gorilla species.
 As Regional Manager, she led a team of African veterinarians in Rwanda, Uganda and the Democratic Republic of Congo for more than three years.

 Dr. Ramer began her career as an animal keeper at the Indianapolis Zoo in Indiana and Brookfield Zoo in Chicago, Illinois.
 She received her Bachelor’s Degree in biology from Purdue University and her Doctorate of Veterinary Medicine degree from the University of Wisconsin.